 Cristal – is it a Diamond or just Zircon?

 Cristal – in the rarified world of luxury, Cristal Champagne from Louis Roederer has no peer.
 No other equals its fame or reputation.
 Perhaps Dom Pérignon, Krug and Belle Epoque come closest.
 In any good Champagne vintage, Cristal will be up there with the best.
-It’s expensive, but these days there are far more expensive or rare Champagnes out there, some brilliant, some just wannabees.
+It’s expensive, but these days there are far more costly or rare Champagnes out there, some brilliant, some just wannabees.

 Cristal describes the bottle and the wine with a single word.
 It’s a name nearly everyone has heard of, on a par with Ferrari, Rolex or Chanel.
 For decades the rich and the famous have basked in its reflected glory.
 They seek status and exclusivity, hoping to hold on to Cristal’s lustre by association.
 It is one of a small number of products which economists call a “Veblen good;” demand for it increases as the price goes up.

 What are the secrets of Cristal, and is it the Koh-i-Noor of Champagnes or is it just a Zircon imitation?

 The Roederer wines were a particular hit at the royal court of Tsar Alexander II in St. Petersburg.
 Just his titles alone convey something of his monstrous wealth and power;

-“By the grace of God, Emperor and Autocrat of all the Russias, of Moscow, Kiev, Vladimir, Novgorod, Tsar of Kazan, Tsar of Astrakhan, Tsar of Poland, Tsar of Siberia, Tsar of Tauric Chersonesos, Tsar of Georgia, Lord of Pskov, and Grand Duke of Smolensk, Lithuania, Volhynia, Podolia, and Finland, Prince of Estonia, Livonia, Courland and Semigalia, Samogitia, Belostok, Karelia, Tver, Yugra, Perm, Vyatka, Bulgaria, and other territories; Lord and Grand Duke of Nizhni Novgorod, Sovereign of Chernigov, Ryazan, Polotsk, Rostov, Yaroslavl, Beloozero, Udoria, Obdoria, Kondia, Vitebsk, Msislavl, and all northern territories; Sovereign of Iveria, Kartalinia, and the Kabardinian lands and Armenian territories – hereditary Lord and Ruler of the Circassians and Mountain Princes and others; Lord of Turkestan, Heir of Norway, Duke of Schleswig, Holstein, Stormarn, Dithmarschen, Oldenburg, and so forth, and so forth, and so forth.”
+“By the grace of God, Emperor and Autocrat of all the Russias, of Moscow, Kyiv, Vladimir, Novgorod, Tsar of Kazan, Tsar of Astrakhan, Tsar of Poland, Tsar of Siberia, Tsar of Tauric Chersonesos, Tsar of Georgia, Lord of Pskov, and Grand Duke of Smolensk, Lithuania, Volhynia, Podolia, and Finland, Prince of Estonia, Livonia, Courland and Semigalia, Samogitia, Belostok, Karelia, Tver, Yugra, Perm, Vyatka, Bulgaria, and other territories; Lord and Grand Duke of Nizhni Novgorod, Sovereign of Chernihiv, Ryazan, Polotsk, Rostov, Yaroslavl, Beloozero, Udoria, Obdoria, Kondia, Vitebsk, Msislavl, and all northern territories; Sovereign of Iveria, Kartalinia, and the Kabardinian lands and Armenian territories – hereditary Lord and Ruler of the Circassians and Mountain Princes and others; Lord of Turkestan, Heir of Norway, Duke of Schleswig, Holstein, Stormarn, Dithmarschen, Oldenburg, and so forth, and so forth, and so forth.”